 Currently, there are no approved therapies for the treatment of Alport syndrome.
-We are enrolling patients in the Phase 2 portion of our Phase 2/3 CARDINAL trial and expect Phase 2 data in the second half of 2017.
+In July 2017, Reata received orphan drug designation for bardoxolone methyl for the treatment of Alport syndrome and announced initial data from the ongoing Phase 2 portion of the Phase 2/3 CARDINAL trial.
+We are enrolling patients in the Phase 3 portion and expect data in the second half of 2019.

 Alport Syndrome is caused by mutations in the genes encoding type IV collagen, a major structural component of the glomerular basement membrane (GBM) in the kidney.
 The GBM is the primary filtration barrier in the kidney.
 The abnormal expression of type IV collagen causes loss of GBM integrity, which leads to abnormal leakage of proteins through the GBM and excessive reabsorption of protein in the proximal tubules of the kidney.